rezars9701/YALOv5_Pavement-Crack-Classificaiotn/README.md

 # TRBAIAC-PAVE
 This is the benchmark model for TRB AI Committees Open Data Challenge on pavement distress detection and analysis.
-Top-down views of pavement image data containing 7 main distress types annotated with bounding boxes are provided (via aiac_main.ipynb).
-The repo also includes a tutorial on how to train, test models and submit results for evaluation.
 The modeling framework uses a deep convolutional neural network model with an architecture borrowed from YOLOV5.

 ## <summary> HOW TO RUN </summary>